Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 In Exercises 13–28, construct a scatterplot, and find the value of the linear correlation coefficient r.
 Also find the P-value or the critical values of r from Table A-6.
 Use a significance level of α = 0.05.
 Determine whether there is sufficient evidence to support a claim of a linear correlation between the two variables.
 (Save your work because the same data sets will be used in Section 10-2 exercises.)

-Taxis The table below includes data from New York City taxi rides (from Data Set 32 “Taxis” in Appendix B).
-The distances are in miles, the times are in minutes, the fares are in dollars, and the tips are in dollars.
-Is there sufficient evidence to support the claim that there is a linear correlation between the time of the ride and the tip amount?
-Does it appear that riders base their tips on the time of the ride?
+Taxis Using the data from Exercise 15, is there sufficient evidence to support the claim that there is a linear correlation between the distance of the ride and the tip amount?
+Does it appear that riders base their tips on the distance of the ride?

 Verified step by step guidance